In partnership with our friends at ButcherBox

 In partnership with my friends at ButcherBox, I am sharing an exclusive recipe for my Paleo French Dip Sandwiches from my cookbook Eat What You Love.
 I get a chuck roast in almost every ButcherBox I order, so this recipe is on our normal rotation.
 It is one of my kids favorite dinner recipes, plus there is an Instant Pot version perfect for those busy nights.

 ButcherBox is also giving my readers an exciting new deal!
-When you sign up for a membership, you will receive BACON FOR LIFE!
-As a new member, you will receive 1 pack of bacon in every box for the lifetime of your membership!
-Click here to join ButcherBox today!
+When you sign up for a membership, you will receive 20% off your first box!
+Just visit ButcherBox and enter code WALKER20 at checkout.
+Offer is valid until 4/30/23.

 Their high-quality beef is a source of Omega-3s, vitamins, and minerals from cattle that are free to roam on grassy pastures their entire lives.
 That’s just one of the many reasons why I trust ButcherBox as my go-to source for meat and seafood.

 From beef to chicken, pork, and more, they partner with farmers and suppliers that are dedicated to doing the right thing—never cutting corners, and always looking for ways to improve.

 ButcherBox is also one of 3,700 companies to become a Certified B Corp.
 This certification is given to companies who are committed to being mission driven and using their force for good.